jvparin/rcos-status-updates/spring_2019/week_09.md

 > In this section, you can write about what you have planned for next week.

 After my accomplishments from last week, I plan to work on any feedback from the reviewer on the pull request for issues #517 and #518.
-I also plan to work on the new issue I made.
+I also plan to work on the new issue I made (#530) and work on the slides for the final presentation for Venue.

 ## Anything Blocking?